 officially out-of-print (as of late).

-destined for reincarnation.
-It's a sad tale, that of the remaindered novel: hardback copies of Janet Fitch's "Paint it Black" and other brilliant literary works
+they're destined for reincarnation.
+It's a sad tale, that of the remaindered novel: hardback copies of Janet Fitch's "Paint it Black" and other brilliant

-suffer the fate of being chopped, shredded and tossed into the recycling bin, from which whatever forthcoming release that's anticipated as a bestseller
+literary works suffer the fate of being chopped, shredded and tossed into the recycling bin, from which whatever forthcoming release that's anticipated

 Au contraire, as I was saying, the book sold-out... as in, plain ol' Em Effin' SOLD OUT.

-from our (former) publisher, the final new/unread copies I obtained were the result of scouring bookstores around the web: two from Amazon, one from
+correspondence from our (former) publisher, the final new/unread copies I obtained were the result of scouring bookstores around the web: two from

-personalized by me.
-Considering the amount of money I invested in supplies, along with the fact that each one takes hours and hours of handiwork?
-Well,
+painstakingly personalized by me.
+Considering the amount of money I invested in supplies, along with the fact that each one takes hours and hours of

 Instead, having completed #12 of the series just yesterday, I'd rather share some of the results with anyone curious to see: "Pills, Thrills, Chills and